trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 #### [Purchase on Amazon](https://crp.to/Amazon-Case)

-### Android Support {#android-support}
+### Android/iOS Support {#android-support}

-Android is supported by using a USB on-the-go (OTG) adapter.
-There are two types of OTG adapters that can be purchased USB Micro and USB C.
+Android and iOS is supported by using a USB on-the-go (OTG) adapter.
+For Android, there are two types of OTG adapters that can be purchased, USB Micro and USB C.

-Since the OnlyKey is essentially detected by Android as a keyboard, the username / password / Yubikey® OTP login features will work without any apps.
+Since the OnlyKey is essentially detected by mobile device as a keyboard, the username / password / Yubikey® OTP login features will work.
+Newer Android and iOS devices that support USB FIDO2 will support using OnlyKey as a security key.

 The TOTP feature requires the correct time in order to generate correct codes.
-In order to set the time on OnlyKey browse to https://apps.crp.to from Chrome or Firefox in Android before trying to login.
+In order to set the time on OnlyKey browse to https://apps.crp.to from Chrome or Firefox in Android (Safari in iOS) before trying to login.

 #### [Purchase USB C to USB 3 OTG in OnlyKey Store](https://onlykey.io/collections/all/products/usb-c-to-usb-a-otg-adapter) {#usb-c-to-usb-3-otg-adapter}